 The built-in geo-replication feature has been generally available to SQL Database customers since 2014.
 During this time one of the most common customer requests has been about supporting transparent failover with automatic activation.
-Today we are happy to announce a public preview of auto-failover groups that extends geo-replication with the following additional capabilities:
+Now generally available, auto-failover groups extends geo-replication with the following additional capabilities:

 - Geo-replication of a group of databases within a logical server

 - Ability to choose manual or automatic failover for a group of databases

 - The connection endpoint to the primary databases in the group that doesn’t change after failover

 - The connection end-point to the secondary databases in the group that doesn’t change after failover (for read-only workloads)